-The ratio of beta to gamma from uranium contamination can vary from one to one to as high as 10 to one depending on the geometry, the amount of self shielding, and a number of other factors.
-For the purposes of this estimate, the more favorable approach to the claimant would be to assume a one to one ratio.
-Therefore, this appendix will assume the 0.04 mrad/hr is composed of a whole body gamma dose rate of 0.02 mR/hr and a beta whole body dose rate of 0.02 mrad/hr.
+The ratio of beta to gamma from uranium contamination can vary from one to one to as high as 100 to one depending on the geometry, the amount of self shielding, and a number of other factors.
+For the purposes of this estimate, a ratio of 10 beta to 1 gamma will be used.
+Therefore, this appendix will assume the 0.04 mrad/hr is composed of a whole body gamma dose rate of 0.0036 mR/hr and a beta whole body dose rate of 0.0364 mrad/hr.
 Skin of the extremities (hands and forearms) will be assumed to be exposed to the contact dose rate of 0.2 mrad per hour.